 At the southern end of the Ossington strip, Mamakas is the spot for elevated, rustic Greek fare.
 Easily spotted from their green awnings, the spot is always jammed on any day of the week.
 Mamakas’ patio is ope for walk-ins and by reservation starting at 5 p.m.

 Not only does Nice Nice wine bar have the perfect menu of gourmet burgers and an impressive wine list, but their gorgeous patio also has a heated covered space.
-The spot recently added two new Californian red wines to its lineup, and also offers a full range of bar snacks, like marinated olives and pecorino cheese that’s perfect for nibbling.
+The spot also added two new Californian red wines to its lineup, and also offers a full range of bar snacks, like marinated olives and pecorino cheese that’s perfect for nibbling.

-Fashion icon Joe Mimran, the founder of Joe Fresh, recently opened Quadro Ristorante in Little Italy.
+Fashion icon Joe Mimran, the founder of Joe Fresh, opened Quadro Ristorante in Little Italy.
 The sleek and sophisticated pizzeria is one of the area’s newest Italian spots, located at 577 College St. With indoor seating, a private dining space upstairs, and a hidden heated back patio that serves as a quiet escape from the bustling sidewalk, it’s the perfect place to share a pizza and enjoy a glass of wine or a cocktail.
-Quadro is open Tuesday to Saturday from 5 to 10:30 p.m.
+Quadro is open Wednesday to Saturday from 5 to 10:30 p.m.